bfi-prog-notes/bfi-prog-notes.github.io/_posts/2024-01-27-your-fat-friend.md

 USA-UK 2023
 94 mins
 Digital

 Courtesy of Glimmer Films and Tull Stories

 Woman with a Movie Camera is generously supported by Jane Stanton.
 <br>
-<![endif]-->

 **IN PERSON & PREVIEWS**

 **Shooting the Past 25th Anniversary** + Q&A with writer-director Stephen Poliakoff and actors Lindsay Duncan and Timothy Spall
 Sun 28 Jan 15:00
 **Jonathan Glazer in Conversation**
 Thu 1 Feb 18:30
 **Peep Show – 20th Anniversary + Q&A with actors David Mitchell, Robert Webb and writers Sam Bain, Jesse Armstrong**
 Thu 1 Feb 20:30
 **Preview: American Fiction + Q&A with director Cord Jefferson and actor Sterling K. Brown**
 Sat 3 Feb 20:50
 **Doctor Who Preview: Darkness & Light – The Life of Graham Williams + intro by director Chris Chapman**
 Sun 4 Feb 09:30
 **Doctor Who: Horror of Fang Rock + Q&A with Louise Jameson**
 Sun 4 Feb 12:00

 **TV Preview: The Way + Q&A with Michael Sheen, James Graham, Adam Curtis and cast members Steffan Rhodri, Mali Harries, Callum Scott Howells, Maja Laskowska**